-The nurse gave her morning report on the condition of one of our patients, an elderly gentleman with congestive heart failure.
-She noted concerns about his food intake and breathing, confirmed he’d lost weight in recent weeks, and reminded the other hospice staff about his fall on the way to the bathroom before he became a hospice patient.
+The nurse gave her morning report on the condition of a patient, an elderly gentleman with congestive heart failure.
+She noted concerns about his food intake and breathing, confirmed he’d lost weight in recent weeks, and reminded other hospice staff about his fall on the way to the bathroom before he became a hospice patient.

 “Anything else?” the hospice medical director asked.

-After a glance at her laptop screen, the nurse answered, “Some skin tears around the coccyx.
-But we’re taking care of it.”
+After a glance at her laptop screen, the nurse responded, “Some skin tears around the coccyx.
+But it’s mostly under control and healing.”

 The doctor nodded.
 Good job.
 Next patient.
 Read More →by